DjangoForAll/Django-Course/Level_6/4_Create_Views_and_Forms/Script/Readme.md

 lets create a new route for the update view `tasks/<pk>/update` and create a new view for it.

-the routes for the same will be
+The routes for the same will be

 ```python
 path('tasks/<pk>/update' , UpdateTaskView.as_view()),